autonomousapps/dependency-analysis-gradle-plugin/README.md

 If your build fails, the plugin will print the reason why to console, along with the path to the report.
 Please see [Use cases](#use-cases), above, for help on understanding the report.

+### Control on which projects plugin is applied
+On very large projects, the plugin's default behavior of auto-applying itself to all subprojects can have major performance impacts.
+To mitigate this, the plugin can be configured so that it must be _manually_ applied to each subproject of interest.

+    dependencyAnalysis {
+        autoApply(false) // default is true
+    }

 ## Per-project tasks
 You can also run some tasks on individual projects.